-Can An Insurance Broker or Insurance Agent Be Sued For Failing to Arrange Proper Insurance For a Trailer?
+Can An Insurance Broker Be Sued For Improperly Insuring a Trailer?

 Within Ontario, like most places, the ownership, the use, and the operation, of automobiles is highly regulated.
 In particular, laws are in place to govern the safe use and operation of automobiles and to govern the requirement of insurance to provide financial protection when automobile accidents unfortunately do occur.
 In particular, the Highway Traffic Act, R.S.O.
 1990, c.
 H.8, the Compulsory Automobile Insurance Act, R.S.O.
 1990, c.
 C.25, and the Insurance Act, R.S.O.
 1990, c.
 I.8 govern the use of, and the insurance required for, automobiles, or as is technically defined as a "motor vehicle", as well as trailers when upon roadways.

 In regards to insurance requirements, the Compulsory Automobile Insurance Act mandates that insurance coverage be in force for "motor vehicles" operated upon highways and the Insurance Act mandates the minimum insurance coverage requirements.
 Specifically, the Compulsory Automobile Insurance Act and the Insurance Act state, among other things:

 2 (1) Subject to the regulations, no owner or lessee of a motor vehicle shall,

 (b) cause or permit the motor vehicle to be operated,

 on a highway unless the motor vehicle is insured under a contract of automobile insurance.

 251 (1) Every contract evidenced by a motor vehicle liability policy insures, in respect of any one accident, to the limit of at least $200,000, exclusive of interest and costs, against liability resulting from bodily injury to or the death of one or more persons and loss of or damage to property.